-Buying games on the platform is simplified using the MetaMask Chrome plugin.
+Buying games is simplified using the MetaMask Chrome plugin.
 It only takes two clicks to make a purchase.
-Moreover, users can sign their own transactions on the blockchain and manually make purchase using the TransferTolcap function on the smart contract.
+Moreover, users can sign their own transactions on the blockchain and manually make a purchase using the TransferTolcap function on the smart contract.
 Depending on their level of expertise they can either go for full control or ease of use.
 When a transaction gets confirmed, the game key will appear on the user’s web account.

-This blockchain contains a feature known as Inter-exchange Client Address Protocol (ICAP) that makes it possible to transfer funds between third party accounts.
+This blockchain contains a feature known as Inter-exchange Client Address Protocol (ICAP) that makes it possible to transfer funds between third-party accounts.
 This makes it possible for the platform to safely track the source of an ETH transaction without requiring a user to give any private details.
 When a user specifies the game they intend to purchase, an ICAP address is generated.
 Using MetaMask will spare the user from having to manually input this address as the transaction is automatically generated for review before a user sends it to the blockchain.

 The Refereum token is known as RFR.
 Its main purpose on the network is to serve as a utility medium and to allow for value transfer.
 Its cash value arises from the fact that it can be used to purchase in-game items and other virtual coins.